Wroxall, Warwickshire

 For the next four hundred years it passed through various hands, notable examples being the Burgoyne baronets and Sir Christopher Wren who purchased it as a retreat just three years after completing his work on St. Paul's Cathedral in 1710.
 It became a girls' school in 1936.
 The school in turn closed in 1995.
 In 2001 the current owners, a private investment company, bought the hall.
 It is now used as a hotel, spa and conference centre.
 In March 2006, motorsport company Prodrive announced its intent to build a 200-acre (about 800,000 square metres) motorsport facility called The Fulcrum.
-It will be based at the former RAF Honiley airfield which is located between Wroxall and Honiley.
+It will be located at the former RAF Honiley airfield which is located between Wroxall and Honiley.
 In late 2008 however a change in the rules of Formula One motor racing meant the proposal became uncertain.
 Haseley Manor, which is a Grade II-listed country house is nearby.